 #WearIt

-Downloadable graphics for print banners, brochures, flyers and more can be found at .
+Downloadable graphics for print banners, brochures, flyers and more can be found here at operationdrywater.org.

-"The Operation Dry Water campaign is coordinated nationally by the and is produced under a grant from the Sport Fish Restoration and Boating Trust Fund administered by the ."
+"The Operation Dry Water campaign is coordinated nationally by the National Association of State Boating Law Administrators (NASBLA) and is produced under a grant from the Sport Fish Restoration and Boating Trust Fund administered by the U.S. Coast Guard."